RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 On the **left panel** of the `Elements` tab you can see all the HTML code for the page you're inspecting.
 By clicking on an HTML element you'll reveal all the CSS applied to it, on the **right panel**.

-You can also play with this code and change the way your favourite websites look (but don't worry, your changes won't affect how other people are experiencing that site). :scream:
+You can also play with this code and change the way your favourite websites look (don't worry, your changes won't affect how other people are experiencing that site). :scream:

 > Go to a site you like, right-click > `Inspect` and then see if you can find which colours it uses.